 No one talks about our struggles, and yet, as it was in my experience, my wife’s fibromyalgia and endometriosis not only affected her but also me – her husband.

 I’ve written an article on the subject of how to cope with a chronically ill spouse.

 I summarized it at the beginning in one sentence, that in order to a chronically ill loved one, you need to focus on changing yourself rather than “fixing” your partner’s health.

 M did all this because of the guilt she felt that I wasn’t fulfilling my life being with her.
-She loved me so much, she was ready to make the ultimate sacrifice.
+She loved me so much, that she was ready to make the ultimate sacrifice.
 Asking me to divorce her wasn’t easy either.

 Life can be cruel for those who suffer from fibromyalgia and endometriosis, but my life wasn’t sunshine and puppy cuddles either.
-I went through a lot, I sacrificed my own time, my passions, sometimes even my job in order to help her go through this.
+I went through a lot, I sacrificed my own time, my passions, and sometimes even my job in order to help her go through this.

 So, chronic illness affects more than one person and those who support their loved ones should never be forgotten.
 Our mental health matters!

 I hope you found this article informative.
 I honestly cannot recommend the book “When the Body Says No” enough!
 It is going to add a lot of value to your life.

 Let’s meet in the comment section below, and if you want to get to know our store, feel free to check us out on our About Us page.